kiboschool/course-pm-and-design/src/lessons/proto/prototyping.md

   - Medium fidelity prototypes are best used during the wireframing stage of the design process.
 They’re great for testing user flows and broad functionalities.
   - An example of medium fidelity prototypes is clickable wireframes.
   - High fidelity prototypes are best used when you have a good idea of what is going to be built.
 They're good for fine tuning designs when getting a product ready for launch.
-  - An examples of high fidelity prototypes is clickable visual designs/UI mockups
+  - An example of high fidelity prototypes is clickable visual designs/UI mockups